NatWeiss/RapidGame/README.md

 Windows Notes
 -------------

-1. The `rapidgame` command must be run in an admin console.
+1. The `rapidgame create` command must be run in an admin console.
 This allows symlinks to be properly created, otherwise what should be symlinks will become regular folders and the command will fail.
 2. To compile the Android libraries successfully, `rapidgame prebuild` must be run via [Cygwin](https://www.cygwin.com).
 Read about all the specific requirements in the [Android README](http://htmlpreview.github.io/?https://github.com/NatWeiss/RapidGame/blob/master/templates/cocos2dx/TwoScene/Projects/android/README.html).
 3. Windows cannot build the cocos2d-x libraries or cocos2d-js bindings for iOS and Mac.
 If you want to use RapidGame to develop for these platforms, you must use a Mac.